lab27/gooseback/content/films/the-oil-machine.md

 P﻿ART OF CLIMATE/ACTION PROGRAM

-VQ﻿&A with director and contributors of the film on Zoom, following the screening.
+Q﻿&A with James Marriott on Zoom following the screening